Graphic Design by Stefan Sagmeister

 General Description and Background

-The graphic design above is known as “Trust your Gut?” design and was created by Stefan Sagmeister.
+The graphic design above is known as the “Trust your Gut?” design and was created by Stefan Sagmeister.
 Stefan Sagmeister is a New York-based graphic designer, storyteller, and typographer.
 He is a co-founder of the Sagmeister & Wash Inc. design firm (Miane, 2015).
-He has designed album covers for the musician such as Jay Z, Lou Reed, The Rolling Stones, David Byrne and Aerosmith.
+He has designed album covers for musician such as Jay Z, Lou Reed, The Rolling Stones, David Byrne, and Aerosmith.
 For instance, he designed a monograph known as “Made You Look.”
-Also, Stefan Sagmeister is Grammy award-winning graphic design artist and one of the most influential designers in the world.
-His artwork has inspired through animation and design all over the globe.
+Also, Stefan Sagmeister is a Grammy award-winning graphic design artist and one of the most influential designers in the world.
+His artwork has been inspired by animation and design all over the globe.
 His book “Things I have learned in My Life So Far” has been a hit since it was released in 2008.
-His book gives advice, tricks and career tips to inspiring graphic designers.
-His typographies are based on work “Gut.”
-Most of his work is for the music industry, but in recent years he specialized in other three artistic works (Maine, 2015).
-He has dedicated his work towards books and publications, scientific community social issues and music industry.
+His book gives advice, tricks, and career tips to inspiring graphic designers.
+His typographies are based on the work “Gut.”
+Most of his work is for the music industry, but in recent years he specialized in three other artistic works (Maine, 2015).
+He has dedicated his work to books and publications, scientific community social issues, and the music industry.

-“Trust your Gut?” design is food of though design which inspires people to have self-confidence and value self-esteem.
-Therefore, the designs typography contains inspiring words.
-Stephan Sagmeister designed this graphics to inspire up-coming illustrators, animators and graphic designers.
-He created the designer in 2008.
+“Trust your Gut?” design is the food of thought design that inspires people to have self-confidence and value self-esteem.
+Therefore, the design’s typography contains inspiring words.
+Stephan Sagmeister designed these graphics to inspire upcoming illustrators, animators, and graphic designers.
+He created the design in 2008.

 Graphic Design Appearance

 The piece of graphic design looks like a photograph of different items put on the table.
-The graphic designs contain surface of the table which covered by a carpet containing red and white colors.
-In the table, there is a half-full glass of juice, an apple, the container containing salt, a plate with a design cake and fork.
-Thus, the graphic design appears like a well-taken photo for a person who is already I process of eating the cake.
-The graphic design typography “Trust your Gut” is in the center of the design.
+The graphic designs contain the surface of the table, which is covered by a carpet containing red and white colors.
+On the table, there is a half-full glass of juice, an apple, a container containing salt, a plate with a designed cake, and a fork.
+Thus, the graphic design appears like a well-taken photo of a person who is already in I process of eating the cake.
+The graphic design typography “Trust your Gut” is at the center of the design.

 Visual Experience

-Looking into the design viewers can create the imaginations of the items in the design.
-Thus, one can be able to visualize what is happening in his mind by just looking the design.
-Therefore, in the design one can visualize that someone is in the process of consuming and drinking the foodstuff in the design since the tools for eating and food is well depicted in the design.
-Similarly, you can be able to imagine the same for the others items in the graphic.
-Therefore, by looking at the images, one can connect to a memory which he or she has interacted with the items.
-The way the items are arranged and design help the viewer to see the items as real (Ball 45).
+Looking into the design, viewers can create imaginations of the items in the design.
+Thus, one can be able to visualize what is happening in his mind by just looking at the design.
+Therefore, in the design, one can visualize that someone is in the process of consuming and drinking the foodstuff in the design since the tools for eating and food are well depicted in the design.
+Similarly, you can be able to imagine the same for the other items in the graphic.
+Therefore, by looking at the images, one can connect to a memory in which he or she has interacted with the items.
+The way the items are arranged and designed helps the viewer to see the items as real (Ball 45).
 Also, the viewers can see multiple things and relate to them.
-For instance, an image of a glass of juice one can see a glass containing juice.
+For instance, in an image of a glass of juice one can see a glass containing juice.
 The color differences in the graphic design help in creating real items.
-For instance, color orange helps in creating juice and color green helps in creating an apple fruit image.
-Consequently, different colors in the far right image help the viewers to understand what is designer want you to see.
-The surface of the images is blank, and the plate contains words “Trust your Gut”.
-Therefore, the graphic design creates a visual experience to viewers by making them connect the images to the items in the real world.
+For instance, the color orange helps in creating juice, and the color green helps in creating an apple fruit image.
+Consequently, different colors in the far right image help the viewers to understand what is designer wants you to see.
+The surface of the images is blank, and the plate contains the words “Trust your Gut.”
+Therefore, graphic design creates a visual experience for viewers by making them connect the images to the items in the real world.
 Thus, one can be able to tell what is happening at the moment in the design (Ball 14).

 Formal Relationship between the Visual Elements of Graphic Design